gardener/gardener-extension-provider-aws/docs/tutorials/kubernetes-cluster-in-aws-with-gardener/_index.md

 ---
 ### Overview

-Gardener allows you to create a Kubernetes cluster with different services.
-This tutorial will guide you through the process of creating a cluster with an AWS secret.
+Gardener allows you to create a Kubernetes cluster with different infrastructure providers.
+This tutorial will guide you through the process of creating a cluster on AWS.

 ### Prerequisites